 What is the English Placement Test?

-The English Placement Test (EPT) is administered to students who have been admitted to ISU with English proficiency test scores below the threshold for EPT exemption.
+The English Placement Test (EPT) is administered to students who have been admitted to Iowa State University with English proficiency test scores below the threshold for EPT exemption.
 The EPT assesses students’ ability to communicate effectively in a university setting both in speaking and in writing.
-The results of the test are used to determine whether students need additional English language support during their first year of study at ISU.
+The results of the test are used to determine whether students need additional English language support during their first year of study at Iowa State University.

-Note for advisers: To help you determine whether your international/non-native English-speaking advisee (including an exchange student taking English classes) needs to take the EPT, please go to the EPT website and click on the Exemptions tab.
+Note for advisors: To help you determine whether your international/non-native English-speaking advisee (including an exchange student taking English classes) needs to take the EPT, please go to the EPT website and click on the exemptions tab.
 If the student’s native language is English, there’s no need for the EPT exam.